waughsh/waughsh.github.io/_posts/2015-12-12-Numpy-and-Theano-Indexing-and-Slicing.md

 As some of you might know, I've been working on Numpy and Theano for a while.
 I can't claim any expertise, but have found many interesting facets and had to synthesize them together, leading to this post.

-As always, you'll find a list of references (website links) at the bottom of this page.

 ## Python Double Colon Slicing